pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 Aligning of functions is almost free.
 I say "almost", because there are some second-order effects.
 Any increase in the code size makes caching less efficient.
-If less code fits into a memory page, more pages are required, which affects the initial page loading and slows down program startup.
-It also affects [TLB](http://en.wikipedia.org/wiki/Translation_lookaside_buffer) preformance.
+If less code fits into a memory page, more pages are required, which affects the initial page loading and slows down program start-up.
+It also affects [TLB](http://en.wikipedia.org/wiki/Translation_lookaside_buffer) performance.
 But these are all minor effects.
 What's important is that the alignment is achieved by inserting bytes that are not executed.
 The start of a function is just moved to the next aligned location.

 Aligning of loops isn't for free.
-Most loops are entered in a "fall through" way, The control naturally arives to the start of the loop from the top, all preceding code being executed.
+Most loops are entered in a "fall through" way -- the control naturally arrives to the start of the loop from the top, all preceding code being executed.
 Let's have a look what this code looks like in our case (`Dst_First_3`).
 In e1-2: